Best car tyre brands

 Mid-range brand Vredestein offers products with high wet grip and handling, though some of its tyres suffer from sub-par performance in the dry.
 They’re also not widely offered at retailers, with online outlets the best place to secure a set.

 Yokohama tyres are enjoying increasing availability across the UK, though still remain something of a niche choice.
 This is a shame as most of its products offer high levels of wet grip and handling, as well as good resistance to aquaplaning.

 Like other mid-range brands, though, some of its tyres can’t quite serve up the dry grip offered by premium-brand tyres.

 How much do other tyre brands cost?

 With little market penetration in the UK, this collection of tyre brands, with the exception of Kumho, is marketed at the mid to lower end of the market.
 Despite their overall grip and handling limits being lower than premium branded tyres, these brands should offer sufficient performance to prove a safe option for your vehicle.

-Find your perfect next car with our expert impartial car reviews.
+Find your perfect next car with our expert, independent new and used car reviews.